mickmccann/MS3-Small-Jobs/TESTING.md

 Within the jobs.html page ensure the search field takes in the appropiate url_for for action and "post" for method | jobs.html page ensure the search field takes in the appropiate url_for for action and "post" for method | PASS
 Within the search div, ensure the RESET button reloads the jobs.html page taking in the appropiate url_for | Within the search div, the RESET button reloads the jobs.html page taking in the appropiate url_for | PASS
 Within the search div, ensure the SEARCH button returns the correct query result when submitted | Within the search div, the SEARCH button returns the correct query result when submitted | PASS
+Ensure if an incorrect address is typed into the web browser, a 404 error page is displayed | If an incorrect address is typed into the web browser, a 404 error page is displayed | PASS